 CRiSP is a mechanistic model that describes the movement and survival of juvenile salmon in the Columbia and Snake Rivers.
-The theory, calibration, and validation of the model is described in detail in Anderson et al. (1996).
+The theory and calibration of the model is described in detail in Anderson et al. (2000).
 We include only a brief summary of the model here, but we note that it has been extremely successful in fitting all of the yearling chinook survival data collected in the Columbia Basin, from 1966 through the present day.

 Modeled factors that affect survival of hatchery and wild juvenile stocks include daily flow, river temperature, predator activity and density, total dissolved gas (TDG) supersaturation, and river operations such as spill, fish transportation and bypass systems.
-For CRiSP model runs, flow and spill were provided by BPA, and temperature and TDG forecasts were developed based on those flow and spill estimates and year-to-date observed data.
+For CRiSP model runs, flow and spill were provided by BPA.
+Temperature and TDG forecasts were developed based on those flow and spill estimates and year-to-date observed data.
 All other relevant parameters were determined at CBR, based on a variety of different sources.

 Dam passage changes with fish guidance efficiency, passage mortalities, and diel passage behavior.
 These factors are modeled on a species and dam-specific basis.
 Relevant model parameters for inseason modeling of yearling chinook stocks are given in Appendix B. These parameters are generally drawn from the literature or are calibrated from related data (e.g. PIT tag detection rates at various projects).
 Reservoir mortality depends on several factors: fish travel time, predator density and activity, total dissolved gas supersaturation levels, and water temperature.
-Predator densities used in CRiSP were estimated from several published sources (Parker et al. 1994, Ward et al. 1995, Zimmerman et al. 1997).
-Total dissolved gas production equations are based on research conducted by the Waterways Experiment Station (WES), U.S. Army Corps of Engineers on eight Columbia Basin dams and fitted to other dams in the Columbia Basin system by CBR (U.S. Army Corps of Engineers 1996, 1997).
+Predator densities used in CRiSP were estimated from several published sources (Beamesderfer and Rieman 1991; Vigg et al. 1991; Ward et al. 1995; Zimmerman and Parker 1995; Zimmerman et al. 1997).
+Total dissolved gas production equations are based on research conducted by the Waterways Experiment Station (WES), U.S. Army Corps of Engineers on eight Columbia Basin dams and fitted to other dams in the Columbia Basin system by CBR (U.S. Army Corps of Engineers 1996, 1997; Anderson et al. 2000).